Kerala State Road Transport Corporation: Long Distance Services

-Green-and-yellow buses, with paint inspired by Chundan Vallam, have deluxe features at a lower fare.
+Super Express Air Buses have green-and-yellow colour scheme, with inspiration from Chundan Vallam.
+It have deluxe features at a lower fare.
 Super Express buses have more stops than deluxe buses, and standees are permitted.
 The fleet includes buses built in-house on Ashok Leyland 160 hp Viking 222 BS III (ALPSV 4/186) and Tata LPO 1512c EX/58 BS III air-suspension chassis.